theammn/TDP43_project/README.md

 As input, we will have msas files from TDP43 and few targeted interactors.
 We try now to identify RNA-Binding Motifs and search for these motifs in the sequences of human TDP43 and its interactors, in order to then calculate conservation scores

-# Input:
-MSA (Multiple Sequence Alignment) files for human TDP43 and its targeted interactors.

 # Methodology:

 - Load MSA Data: Read the MSA files for human TDP43 and its interactors.